Building Net Zero Energy Homes

 A new pilot project of 35 Net Zero Energy Ready homes built in 2020 located near Montreal, Quebec, with the option to add solar PV for Net Zero certification, leads the way in affordable green lifestyles in a cold climate zone.

 A high efficiency building envelope is the best place to start.
-From 2 bed homes at c.1500 sqft to 4 bed homes at c.2400 sqft this pilot project involves combining Net Zero Energy homes with electric vehicles for a zero-energy balance over one year for these outstanding high-performance houses.
-No mean feat for family homes in this colder climate – showing that it should be possible to build this type of homes affordably just about anywhere in North America
+From 2 bedroom homes at 1500 sq.ft. to 4 bedroom homes at 2400 sq.ft., this pilot project involves combining Net Zero Energy homes with electric vehicles for a zero-energy balance over one year for these outstanding high-performance houses.
+That's not an easy feat for family homes in this very cold climate, which shows that it is possible to build this type of homes affordably virtually anywhere in North America.

-This pilot project, which is located 20 kilometers north of Montreal in the suburb of Mascouche, is also close to the train station and major highways (Highways 640 and 25) for easy and sustainable commuting by electric vehicle.
-There is a Net Zero Energy show home open to visitors, (COVID-19 willing – appointments necessary), that will only consume $2.50 CAD of energy per day for heating, lighting AND charging an EV for transportation.
+This pilot project, which is located 20 kilometers (or about 12 miles) north of Montreal in the suburb of Mascouche, is also close to the train station and major highways (highways 640 and 25) for easy and sustainable commuting by electric vehicle.
+There is a Net Zero Energy show home open to visitors that will only consume $2.50 CAD of energy per day for heating, lighting and charging an EV for transportation.
 Choosing this type of outstanding family home could save its owners around $1,500 a year!

-The community stands out for its mass of green spaces, landscaped paths and natural areas.
-A primary school will be built at the center of the neighborhood which is slated to open at the start of the school year in 2021.
+This community stands out for its mass of green spaces, landscaped paths and natural areas.
+A primary school will be built at the center of the neighborhood, which is slated to open at the start of the school year in 2021.
 There is also a secondary school nearby.
-For those of us with tiny humans, we know having a school close by is a big consideration… and even better for the environment if it is within walking distance.
+For those of us with tiny humans, we know having a school close by is a big consideration and even better for the environment if it's within walking distance.

-So what exactly is a Net Zero Home?
+So what exactly is a Net Zero home?
 It’s pretty simple; these are houses that produce as much energy as they consume.
-It’s expected that all new construction will be Net Zero by the year 2030.
+It’s expected that in Canada, all new construction will need to be Net Zero by the year 2030.

-Solar electricity production can be injected into the Hydro Quebec network (net-metering), or into personal home batteries (storage).
+Solar electricity production can be injected into the Hydro Quebec network through net-metering, or into personal home battery power storage.
 Even if it’s the first option that’s the most popular, homeowners are looking more and more for autonomy, and therefore, it goes without saying… more savings.

 Photovoltaic solar panels for electricity